 We may use these interval phrases in improvisation, when we need a filler between inspired melodies.
 Also, we may practice any interval the same way, such as Fourths, Fifths, etc...
 Just keep the intervals the same with every note, going up and down.

-Play these in any key, with Major or minor scales, as long as the intervals (3rd's, 4th's, or 5th's etc.) remain the same.
+Play these in any key, with Major or minor scales, as long as the intervals remain the same (3rd's, 4th's, or 5th's etc.).
 Simply keep the sharps or flats for that particular key.
 Example for Fourths, in the key of A:

 And intervals of 4, going down in sound: